Search

 EG2-50

 74 days.
 Solanum melongena.
 Open Pollinated.
-Black Beauty Eggplant.
+Black Beauty Eggplant Seeds.
 The plant produces high yields of 5 to 6" long, glossy purplish-black eggplants.
+It is a popular eggplant variety prized for its excellence for classic dishes like eggplant Parmesan, grilling, roasting, baba ganoush, stir-fries, or stuffing.
 It can weigh up to 2 lbs.
 It makes a good boat for stuffing.
-These beautiful rich flavored eggplants are used to make Eggplant Parmesan.
+These beautiful, rich-flavored eggplants are used to make Eggplant Parmesan.
 Great grilled, baked, or stir-fried.
 Also known as Imperial Black Beauty Eggplant.
+Excellent choice for home gardens.
 United States Department of Agriculture, PI 115506.
 A 1902 heirloom from India.

 $3.00 $2.50